Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Numerical Examples

-We compare eight different Sieve-SGD estimators that take different combinations of (1) assumed smoothness level $s\in\{1,2\}$; (2) initial step size $A\in\{0.1,1\}$ and (3) the initial number of basis functions $B\in\{2,8\}$.
-The definitions of these hyperparameters are given in \eqref{eq: step size and basis number}, and see also the paragraph following equation \eqref{eq: sieve sgd update}.
-The exact model number and combination correspondence are given in \Cref{tab:parameter example 2} in \Cref{app:details_numerica}.
+We compare eight different sieve-SGD estimators that take different combinations of (i) assumed smoothness level $s\in\{1,2\}$; (ii) initial step size $A\in\{0.1,1\}$ and (iii) the initial number of basis functions $B\in\{2,8\}$.
+The definitions of these hyperparameters are given in \eqref{eq: step size and basis number}.
+The model index and hyperparameter combination correspondence are presented in \Cref{tab:parameter example 2}.

 The basis functions we use are products of univariate cosine functions: $\prod_{m=1}^{10} \cos((l[m]-1)\pi x[m])$ for some $l\in(\mathbb{N}^{+})^{10}$.
 In the univariate feature case, people almost always use the cosine basis of lower frequency first.
 However, in the multivariate case, there is no such ordering of the product basis functions.
-We reorder the multivariate cosine functions based on the product magnitude ($=\prod_{m=1}^{10}l[m]$) of the index vector $l$, in an increasing order.
-This way of reordering multivariate sieve basis functions can lead to rate-optimal estimators in certain tensor product Sobolev spaces \citep{zhang2022regression}.
+We reorder the multivariate cosine functions based on the product magnitude ($=\prod_{m=1}^{10}l[m]$) of the index vector $l$, in increasing order.
+This way of reordering multivariate sieve basis functions can lead to rate-optimal estimators in certain tensor product Sobolev spaces \citep{zhang2023regression}.

-The actual estimation errors (Panel A) and model selection frequencies (Panels B\~D) for this example are presented in Figure~\ref{fig:realistic simulation}.
-According to Panel A, models 3 and 4 are better when sample size is less than $250$.
+The true MSE (Panel A) and model selection frequencies (Panels B-D) for this example are presented in Figure~\ref{fig:realistic simulation}.
+According to Panel A, models 3 and 4 are better when the sample size is less than $250$.
 As more samples are being processed, models 1, 3, and 6 perform better.

+According to the unweighted RV statistics (Panel B), model 3 is always one of the best-performing ones (second place when $n < 10^{2.7}$), consistent with the MSE in Panel A. The wRV statistics also captured the phenomenon that model 4 is better when the sample size is small but falls behind when the sample size is larger.